 Protests and Demonstrations - Time, Place, and Manner: The University community is one of inquiry and persuasion.
 The University has a responsibility not only to promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it.
 A member of the University community may protest, rally, or demonstrate, provided such protests or demonstrations do not disrupt University operations or obstruct physical movement to, from, or within any place on the campus, including University property located off the main campus.
 Though the campus must be open to the free exchange of ideas, the University may limit the time, place, and manner of demonstrations.
+The DOSO encourages students to provide it with advance notice of any planned demonstrations.
+In encouraging groups and individuals to provide prior notice, the University's goal is not to restrict free speech or peaceable assembly.
+Rather, it is so that the DOSO may help students navigate the guidelines for demonstration and give the University the opportunity to provide space that accommodates the reasonable needs of both the University community and those engaged in acts of speech or protest.

 All members of the community are expected to conduct dialogues with dignity and courtesy.
-Students must allow other community members freedom of movement on campus, along with the freedom to engage in the performance of their duties and the pursuit of their educational activities (see section 12.).
+Students must allow other community members freedom of movement on campus, along with the freedom to engage in the performance of their duties and the pursuit of their educational activities (see Section 12.).
 Public Safety may review and address any safety concerns occurring during a protest or demonstration.
 Please review Appendix H. Principles of Free Speech and Freedom of Expression.